bcbi/REDCap.jl/docs/src/export.md

 ## Project Info

 Project information, field names, and metadata are all available for export.
-As above, the can be written directly to a file.
+As above, they can be written directly to a file.

 A `.pdf` of the entire project is available through `export_pdf()`, as well as the entire project as an `xml` file through `export_project()`